 The nomination committee proposes that the auditor shall be entitled to a fee in accordance with approved invoice.

-The nomination committee proposes the re-election of the current directors Robin Ramm-Ericson, Anna Frick and Fredrik Rüden.
-It is also proposed to elect Mathias Hallberg, Carl Larsson, Per Norman and Torsten Söderberg as new directors.
-It is also proposed to elect Per Norman as new chairman of the board.
-Mårten Forste and Tuva Palm have declined re-election.
+The nomination committee proposes the re-election of the current directors Per Norman, Anna Frick, Fredrik Rüden, Mathias Hallberg, Carl Larsson, Torsten Söderberg and Hélène Westholm.
+It is also proposed to re-elect Per Norman as the chairman of the board.

 The nomination committee further proposes the re-election of the registered audit firm PricewaterhouseCoopers AB as the company's auditor for a period up until the end of the next annual general meeting.
 PricewaterhouseCoopers AB has announced its appointment of Aleksander Lyckow as main responsible auditor.